"How Much is an Attorney Going to Cost Me?"

 When determining the Washington State DUI Attorney that is right for you, make sure and consider these factors:

-(1) The more inexpensive the attorney, the more likely you will get what you paid for as the old saying goes.
+(1) The more inexpensive the attorney, the more likely you will get what you pay for as the old saying goes.

 (2) Experience counts for everything.
-Inexperienced attorneys usually charge a lower fee because they are just figuring out these types of cases.
+Inexperienced attorneys usually charge a lower fee because they are just figuring out these types of cases, not Mr. Webb, he has personally defended over 1,000 people accused of DUI in Washington State.

-(3) There are a lot of high turnover DUI firms (this would be your turn 'em and burn 'em DUI firm).
+(3) There are a lot of high turnover DUI firms (this would be your turn 'em and burn 'em DUI firms with expensive advertising on Radio and TV, etc.).
 Basically these firms need as many clients as they can obtain to cover their enormous payroll and advertising expenses.
 At the Webb Law Firm we are more interested in providing you with exceptional service so that your referrals drive our business.

 There is, of course, a bit of a variance in the price range, but that is due to many factors.
 Determining the exact fee quoted will require disclosure of a few details, including:

-(1) What law enforcement agency arrested you? (was it a Washington State Patrolman, a King County or Pierce County Deputy, a Seattle Police Officer, etc.).
+(1) What law enforcement agency arrested you? (was it a Washington State Patrolman, a King County or Pierce County Deputy, a Seattle Police Officer, an MP on a Military base, etc.).
 It is a highly important detail for your Seattle DUI Attorney to know because the agency who arrested you determines where your DUI case will be filed and which prosecuting agency will be handling the case.

 (2) We need to know where you were arrested?
 Was the DUI arrest in King County, in Snohomish County, Pierce County, Kitsap County, etc. The reason it is important for us to know this, is that depending upon the county, DUIs are handled a bit differently.